closeio/making.close.com/_posts/2021-09-29-rendering-untrusted-html-email-safely/index.md

 We add a Content Security Policy to the iframe with a value of `script-src 'none'` as an additional mechanism to avoid any JavaScript from running in the iframe.
 This is mostly duplicative with `sandbox` but provides an extra layer of protection in [browsers](https://caniuse.com/#feat=mdn-api_htmliframeelement_csp) that support it.

 As you can see, we have some overlap in coverage here (e.g. 3 separate features to avoid JavaScript running).
-We have learned of particular browser bugs where there were temporarily limitations in any one of these indvidiual approaches.
+We have learned of particular browser bugs where there were temporary limitations in any one of these indvidiual approaches.
 A reminder that security in layers is often best.

 ## Bringing it together...